LarsDu/DiffuMon/README.md

 diffumon sample --help
 ```

-### Notebook

-Also included is a notebook that demonstrates the usage of the model under notebooks/diffumon.ipynb

 ## Developer notes

 `black`, `ruff`, `isort`, and `pre-commit` should come as preinstalled dev developer packages in the virtual environment.